konstantinakatmada/stopwatch/README.md

 * Clear lap history button: A button to clear any lap history

-* Make it look good
+* Make it look good :sparkler:

 * No bugs or quirky behaviour